lilymbest/RAM-IT/README.md

 * Allow only techs to view pending tickets from customers

-* Make it so when you click the wrench at the top it redirects to different home pages depending on if you're loged in as a tech or not.
+* Can't access other tickets
+ if you're not logged in as a tech.

 * Allow techs to "resolve" (delete) a ticket.
 ---